qiuzhongwei-USTB/qzw.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
-Zhongwei Qiu is currently working as an algorithm expert at Alibaba's DAMO Academy, under the leadership of Dr. [Le Lu](https://lelu007.github.io/).
+Zhongwei Qiu is currently working as an algorithm expert at Alibaba DAMO Academy, under the leadership of Dr. [Le Lu](https://lelu007.github.io/).

 He received his Ph.D. degree from the University of Science and Technology Beijing (USTB), supervised by Prof. Dongmei Fu, co-supervised by Dr. [Jianlong Fu](https://jianlong-fu.github.io/) from Microsoft Research Asia (MSRA).
 Before that, he received his B.S. degree in Automation from USTB in 2018.
 He was a visiting researcher at the University of Sydney (USYD) from July 2022 to July 2023, supervised by Dr. [Chang Xu](http://changxu.xyz/).